siosio/kdoc-generator-intellij-plugin/readme.md

 # kodkod
 This is an IntelliJ IDEA plugin.
+Generate kdoc.
 ![](images/gen-kdoc.gif)